-5. This Resolution supersedes Resolution 2 88-2007 approved on November 27, 2007.

-6. adopted herein, including any adjustment for inflation, must be bly with the Mitigation Fee Act.
-No automatic adjustment will
+- 5. This Resolution supersedes Resolution 061-2009 approved on March 24, 2009. - 6.
+Any adjustment or increase to the fees adopted herein, including any adjustment for inflation, must be requested by the District and shall comply with the Mitigation Fee Act.
+No automatic adjustment will occur.

-• ervisors of the County of El Dorado at a regular meeting of the, 20, by the following vote of said
+PASSED AND ADOPTED by the Board of Supervisors of the County of El Dorado at a regular meeting of the Board of Supervisors, held the day of , 20, by the following vote of said Board:

-Ayes:

-Attest: Noes:

-James 3 S. Mitrisin Absent:

-Clerk o of the Board of Supervisors
+Attest: James S. Mitrisin Clerk of the Board of Supervisors Ayes: Noes: Absent:

-D
+By:

+Deputy Clerk